T-Antonis/ConvVAE_Pneumonia_Detection/README.md

 ## Results
 The ConvVAE-based approach achieved a test ROC-AUC of approximately **0.69–0.70**, showing moderate but meaningful discrimination between NORMAL and PNEUMONIA cases.

-The ResNet transfer learning model was implemented as a comparison baseline against the reconstruction-based anomaly detection approach.
+The ResNet transfer learning model, used as a supervised comparison baseline, achieved:

+- **Test ROC-AUC: 0.9596**

+- **Test Accuracy: 0.82**

+This comparison shows that the supervised transfer learning approach outperformed the reconstruction-based anomaly detection model on this dataset.

 ## Tools
 - Python